nirbhayashaji/MigraR/README.md

 The second option, _Angle of Trajectories_, shows the frequency of cell trajectories moving within the range of  $0-360\degree$ angles, over intervals of 4 degrees.
 Data are plotted both as column chart _Angle Frequency_ and _Rose Plot_.
 These plots, as well as the corresponding data sets are available for download using buttons similar to the ones in the previous windows.

+The data used to create the MigraR images shown in the manuscript and ReadMe are available at [GitHub](https://github.com/nirbhayashaji/MigraR/blob/main/SampleData/Position_B_per%20minute.xlsx).

 ### The adjustments function of MigraR